carriercomm/T-Mon/DOCUMENTATION.md

 ### Authentication

-Every web service requires to be authenticated with a valid user account (can be created in the Django Admin interface), except for the data collection web service, which relies on AES encryption with a shared secret.
+Every web service requires to be authenticated with a valid user account (can be created in the Django Admin interface), except for the data collection web service, which relies on (256 bit) AES encryption with a generated shared secret.

 ## Web Pages